Mount Ruapehu: Geology

 A composite satellite image looking west across Ruapehu, with the older eroded volcano Hauhungatahi visible behind it, and the cone of Ngauruhoe visible to the right.

 In more recent times, volcanic activity has been centred on Crater Lake.
 There are two active vents under the lake, dubbed North Vent and Central Vent.
-Activity is characterized by cyclic heating and cooling of the lake over periods of 6–12 months.
+Activity is characterised by cyclic heating and cooling of the lake over periods of 6–12 months.
 Each heating cycle is marked by increased seismic activity under the crater and is accompanied by increased emission of volcanic gases, indicating that the vents under Crater Lake are open to gas escape.
 Evidence suggests that an open-vent system such as this has been in place throughout Ruapehu's 250,000 year history.
 This prevents build-up of pressure and results in relatively small, frequent eruptions (every 20–30 years on average) at Ruapehu compared to other andesitic volcanoes around the world.

 Crater Lake is emptied by major eruptions, such as the ones in 1945 and 1995–1996, but refills after eruptions subside, fed by melting snow and vented steam.
 In historic times, major eruptions have deposited a tephra dam across the lake's outlet, preventing lake overflow into the Whangaehu valley.
 The dam collapses after several years causing a large lahar down the valley.
 The tephra dam created by the 1945 eruptions collapsed on 24 December 1953, sending a lahar down the Whangaehu River and causing the Tangiwai disaster.
 151 people died when the lahar swept away the Tangiwai railway bridge just before an express train crossed it.
 Another dam was deposited by the 1995–1996 eruptions, which collapsed on 18 March 2007.
 A warning system, the Eastern Ruapehu Lahar Alarm and Warning System (ERLAWS) system began operation on the mountain in 2002 to detect such a collapse and alert the relevant authorities.
 The ERLAWS system detected the 2007 lahar, and roads were closed and railway traffic stopped until the lahar had subsided.